 Support for the American Legislative Exchange Council

-Celgene is a corporate member of the American Legislative Exchange Council (ALEC) as of 2011.
-Greg Chesmore, Director of State Government Relations at Celgene, represents Celgene as the ALEC State corporate co-chair of Illinois alongside Sen. Kirk Dillard (R) and Rep. Renée Kosel (R).
+Celgene was a corporate member of the American Legislative Exchange Council (ALEC) as of 2011, and was a "Trustee's" level funder of ALEC's 2016 Annual Conference, which in 2010 equated to $5,000.
+As of 2011 Greg Chesmore, Director of State Government Relations at Celgene, represented Celgene as the ALEC State corporate co-chair of Illinois alongside Sen. Kirk Dillard (R) and Rep. Renée Kosel (R).

 Key executives and 2006 pay:

 - Sol J. Barer, Chairman and Chief Executive Officer, $16,084,329 (also exercised $33,719,410 in options)